The Green Papers

 On 4 October 2011, Michigan Governor Rick Snyder (Republican) signed Senate Bill 0584 into law.
 The bill moves the Presidential Primary to the 4th Tuesday in February-- 28 February 2012.

-The date appears to put the Michigan Republican delegate selection plan in violation of the Rules of the Republican Party.
+The date puts the Michigan Republican delegate selection plan in violation of the Rules of the Republican Party.
 Rule 15(b)(1) states

 "No primary, caucus, or convention to elect, select, allocate, or bind delegates to the national convention shall occur prior to the first Tuesday in March in the year in which a national convention is held.
 Except Iowa, New Hampshire, South Carolina, and Nevada may begin their processes at any time on or after February 1 in the year in which a national convention is held ..."